May 2, 2024

 Diet Culture Myth 4: Everyone should strive to “optimize” their health

-While “optimizing health” may sound positive, holding everyone to the same unrealistic standard of perfect health is harmful.
+While “optimizing health” may sound positive, holding everyone to the same unrealistic standard of perfect health is another harmful diet culture myth.
 Health exists on a continuum and fluctuates for everyone.
 Wellness is not a moral obligation.
 We need to recognize and accept diverse health statuses, disabilities, and abilities.
 Pushing unattainable health ideals fuels feelings of failure and shame.
 Health doesn’t look the same for everyone, and that’s okay.

 Moving Beyond Diet Culture